-Further, if local law enforcement authorities confirm that a significant emergency or dangerous situation is occurring at the TBI campus that may impact the TBI campus' local community, an emergency notification will be posted on TBI's website by the President or her designee, the Chief Academic Officer or his designee or the Security and Safety Coordinator or her designee.
+Further, if local law enforcement authorities confirm that a significant emergency or dangerous situation is occurring at the TBI campus that may impact the TBI campus' local community, and emergency notification will be posted on TBI's website by the President of her designee, the Chief Academic Officer or his designee or the Security and Safety Coordinator or her designee.

 TBI tests its emergency response and evacuation procedures at least once a year.
-That test will be scheduled to be conducted no later than October 1, 2019.
-Also, at various times the TBI will provide training, test and evaluate its emergency response plan.
-The President will maintain a record of tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
-In connection with at least one such test, TBI will distribute to its students and employees information to remind them of TBI's emergency response and evacuation procedures.
+That test will be scheduled to be conducted at a minimum of once a year.
+Also, at various times TBI will provide training, test, and evaluate its emergency response plan.
+The President will maintain a record of tests and training exercises, including a description of them, the dates, and times they were help and an indication of whether they were announced or unannounced.
+In connection with at least one such test, TBI will distribute to its students and employees' information to remind them of TBI's emergency response and evacuation procedures.